Reference documentation that never gets outdated

 default: 3

 This approach works best when open standards exist for your technology: OpenAPI for REST APIs, GraphQL schemas, Protocol Buffers for gRPC, JSON Schema, AsyncAPI for event-driven architectures.
+If no standard exists, you have to build the generators yourself, which can be a stopper when resources are tight.

 Approach 2: Annotate your code